CosmoLike/cocoa/README.md

 ## Installation of Cobaya base code <a name="cobaya_base_code"></a>

-**Step :one:**: We assume that you are still in the conda cocoa environment from the previous `conda activate cocoa` command.
-Now, clone the repository and go to `cocoa` main folder,
+**Step :one:**: We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command.
+Now, clone the repository and go to the `cocoa` main folder,

     $CONDA_PREFIX/bin/git clone --depth 1 https://github.com/CosmoLike/cocoa.git cocoa
     cd ./cocoa/Cocoa